CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Restart files
 *************

-CICE provides restart data in binary unformatted or netCDF formats via separate implementations of binary, netcdf, and pio source code under the directory **infrastructure/io**.  ``ICE_IOTYPE`` defined in cice.settings specifies the IO type and defines which source code directory is compiled.
+CICE reads and writes restart data in binary unformatted or netCDF formats via separate implementations of binary, netcdf, and pio source code as described above.
+In addition, ``restart_format`` as well as other restart namelist options control the specific file format as well as features related to IO performance, see :ref:``iooverview``.
-At the present time, binary, netcdf, and PIO are exclusive formats for history and restart files, and history and restart file must use the same io package.
-The namelist variable ``restart_format`` further refines the format approach or style for some io packages.

 The restart files created by CICE contain all of the variables needed for a full, exact restart.
-The filename begins with the character string ‘iced.’, and the restart dump frequency is given by the namelist variables ``dumpfreq`` and ``dumpfreq_n`` relative to a reference date specified by ``dumpfreq_base``.
+The filename begins with the character string define by the ``restart_file`` namelist input, and the restart dump frequency is given by the namelist variables ``dumpfreq`` and ``dumpfreq_n`` relative to a reference date specified by ``dumpfreq_base``.
 Multiple restart frequencies are supported in the code with a similar mechanism to history streams.
 The pointer to the filename from